Judicial populism: Background

+Judicial populism addresses the argument that the judicial institution does not represent the interest of the public or a group of people.

-Judicial populism is considered an aspect of populist politics, particularly the strand that claims to represent the interests of the people against a corrupt elite.
-Due to accusations of excessive privileges, inefficiencies, and possible corruption, there is an increased hostility towards the judicial system and the creation of an atmosphere of distrust for the courts.
+Judicial populism is considered an aspect of populism, particularly the strand that claims to represent the interests of the people against a corrupt elite.
+Due to accusations of excessive privileges, inefficiencies, and possible political corruption, there is an increased hostility towards the judicial system and the creation of an atmosphere of distrust for the courts.
 Activism among populist groups calls for judicial decisions that reflect the collective will of the people within a particular subculture.

 In response, there are court judgments that are made as a form of self-representation to appease the public, obtain support or legitimacy by reflecting public sentiment.
 This can be demonstrated in the so-called dialectic court proceedings, which no longer focus on the evaluation of evidence but their legitimacy.
 The position is that this type of populism can reduce the alienation or distance of the citizens to the judicial institution due to an expectation that decisions are more meaningful to their lives.

 There are also theorists who maintain that judicial decisions are anti-democratic in character and view these decisions as judicial intervention.
 This position is prominent in the antagonism towards decisions involving social rights where the constitutional backgrounds of judges are considered inadequate due to issues of technical competence or a perceived judicial prejudice.
 It is also argued that judges are not elected to their positions and, for this reason, must not be allowed to decide on the social or economic path of a country.

 In the United States, the call for judicial populism also emerges according to political ideologies.
-In the past, it came with the conservative assault to the so-called "judicial supremacy" as the courts outlawed segregation and protected reproductive freedom, among other issues.
+In the past, it came with the conservative assault to the so-called "judicial supremacy" as the courts outlawed segregation and created reproductive rights, among other issues.
 In the modern period, the call is often made by liberal critics who assail what is perceived as "right-wing rulings".